IsoCodeCrafter/Redux_CrudApp/README.md

 Store Setup:

-Create a folder named 'redux' for Redux operations.
+// Create a folder named 'redux' for Redux operations.
-Inside, create a file named 'store.js'.
+// Inside, create a file named 'store.js'.
-Import the createStore method from the Redux library.
+// Import the createStore method from the Redux library.
-Categorize the data stored in the store, and create a reducer for each category.
+// Categorize the data stored in the store, and create a reducer for each category.
-Combine the created reducers using the combineReducers method.
+// Combine the created reducers using the combineReducers method.
-Introduce the combined reducers to the store.
+I// ntroduce the combined reducers to the store.
-Integrate the created store into the project. javascript
+// Integrate the created store into the project. javascript
 // Example store
 import { createStore, combineReducers } from 'redux';